JRomIV/Cyclistic_Case_Study/cyclistic_analysis.md

   distinct(station_id, station_name, .keep_all = T)
 ```

 Create a cluster leaflet map.
-Leaflet code is provided in .R file
+(Leaflet code is provided in .R file,
-(Screenshot was provided for compatibility) ![Cluster Map of
+screenshot was used for compatibility) ![Cluster Map of
 Stations](cyclistic_analysis_files/figure-gfm/stations_cluster_map.png)

 ### General Overview